crispthinking/rust-workshop/README.md

 The exercises are designed to get you started with Rust.

   * [Hello World](hello/) - Intro to Rust and installing the toolchain
+  * [Chat Filtering](chatlines/) - Getting started with crates, and using regex for fun and profit

  [leeds-digital]: https://leedsdigitalfestival.org/